TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/a-CodingGuidelines/Index.rst

 Coding Guidelines
 =================

-Extbase and Fluid follow the principle of *Convention over Configuration* (as also FLOW3).
+Extbase and Fluid follow the principle of *Convention over Configuration*.
 That means that many tasks will work automatically if you respect certain naming conventions for classes, files and method names.
 Furthermore, this principle improves the consistency and readability of your code.
 Thus it is much easier for extension developers to understand how unknown extensions (based on Extbase) work, because the structure is always the same und common tasks are solved the same way.

-With Extbase, Fluid and FLOW3 we set quite an emphasis on the intuitive and logical naming scheme of classes, methods and variables.
+With Extbase and Fluid we set quite an emphasis on the intuitive and logical naming scheme of classes, methods and variables.
 Our goal is to provide the source code as readable as possible, because the names are already reflecting what the code does.
 It even happens that we change a name or